-So if you finally want to know what is Cinque Terre, how to get there, where to stay, where to hike, where to go swimming, where to enjoy the sunset, where to have Aperol Spritz with the best views and why it’s such a big deal – keep reading because these and other doubts will be dispelled in this blog post.
+So if you finally want to know what is Cinque Terre, how to get there, where to stay, where to hike, where to go swimming, where to enjoy the sunset, where to have Aperol Spritz with the best views and why it’s such a big deal – keep reading my: Cinque Terre ultimate guide, because these and other doubts will be dispelled in this blog post.

 Where is Cinque Terre and how to get there?

 Cinque Terre (Five Lands) is located in the Liguria region, in the Northwest of Italy, and consists of 5 villages: Riomaggiore, Manarola, Corniglia, Vernazza and Monteresso al Mare.

 The coastline, the villages, and the surrounding hillsides are protected by Cinque Terre National Park and since 1997 are a UNESCO Heritage Site.

 The closest airports are: in Pisa, Florence or Genoa, but I personally flew to Bologna and after visiting Florence and Pisa made my way down (by train) to Cinque Terre.